0xPARC/0xparc-intro-book/src/intro.typ

 ]
 once the statement is encoded as a system of equations.
 One such statement would be "I know $M$ such that $sha(M) = Y$."

-SNARKS are an active area of research, and many different SNARKs are known.
+SNARKs are an active area of research, and many different SNARKs are known.
 We will focus on a particular example, PLONK (@plonk).

-== FHE: Fully homomorphic encryption
+== FHE: fully homomorphic encryption

 Imagine you have some private text that you want to translate into another language.
-While many services today will do this, even for free, we can also imagine that you care about security a lot and you really don't want the translating service to know anything about your text at all.
+While many services today will do this, even for free, we can also imagine that you care about security a lot and you really do not want the translating service to know anything about your text at all.

 In _fully homomorphic encryption (FHE)_, one person encrypts some data $x$,